USS Bisbee: U.S. Navy, World War II, 1944-1945

-Assigned to the United States Pacific Fleet and manned by the United States Coast Guard, Bisbee joined the United States Seventh Fleet at Nouméa, New Caledonia, on 27 June 1944.
+Assigned to the United States Pacific Fleet and crewed by the United States Coast Guard, Bisbee joined the United States Seventh Fleet at Nouméa, New Caledonia, on 27 June 1944.
 She took part in the landings on Biak Island of 12–31 August 1944, and then patrolled off the New Guinea coast until October 1944.
 During the invasion of Leyte in the Philippine Islands, she served as a patrol and harbor control vessel until detached for escort duty on 22 November 1944.
 Bisbee arrived at Pearl Harbor, Territory of Hawaii, on 15 December 1944.

 After undergoing repairs, Bisbee departed Pearl Harbor on 6 January 1945 for Dutch Harbor, Territory of Alaska, arriving there on 13 January 1945.
 From then until July 1945, she escorted merchant ships and United States Army transports between Dutch Harbor, Adak, Amchitka, and Attu, and acted as guard ship for Fleet Air Wing 4 in the North Pacific Ocean.

 Stage and film actor Buddy Ebsen served as the Executive Officer aboard Bisbee during this deployment to the Pacific War Zone.

 Selected for transfer to the Soviet Navy in Project Hula - a secret program for the transfer of U.S. Navy ships to the Soviet Navy at Cold Bay, Alaska, in anticipation of the Soviet Union joining the war against Japan - Bisbee, with Escort Division 43, departed Adak on 6 July 1945 bound for Seattle, Washington, arriving there on 12 July 1945.
 After undergoing repairs and conversion in preparation for her transfer, Bisbee steamed to Cold Bay, where she arrived on 13 August 1945.
 She soon began training her new Soviet crew.